 The Angular community is divided between AngularJS and modern Angular.
 The latter is a complete rewrite from the same team that created AngularJS.
 In this piece, to avoid confusion between previous versions of AngularJS, we’ll refer to the new framework simply as ‘Angular’.

-• Performance improvements that led to a reduction in bundle size
+- Performance improvements and reduction of bundle size

 Now that you have a better understanding of Angular and its framework, let’s see…